Everything you need to know about Shakespeare’s Globe

 The surrounding area at the time made the Globe Theatre a lucrative building for theatre.
 Near to the Rose Theatre and Swan Theatre, the area was home to an active performing scene.
 Building work began in 1597, before the first production opened in 1599.

-Although it is not known what the first show was, some of the earliest Shakespeare tales to be performed at the Globe Theatre include Julius Caesar, King Lear, Macbeth and Hamlet.
+Although it is not known what the first show was, some of the earliest Shakespeare tales to be performed at the Globe Theatre include comedies and tragedies like Julius Caesar, King Lear, Macbeth and Hamlet.

 How many Globe Theatres have been built?